top of page

 3. Material Choice

-Premium railing systems (metal, cable, composite) increase pricing.
+• Premium railing systems (metal, cable, composite) increase pricing dramatically and are typically required with composite decking.

 4. Soil Conditions & Footings